 Coolant is garbage

-The coolant which is in most of these cars is a G13 type of coolant.
-The bad thing is that this G13 coolant is more prone to degradation – mainly in the diesel engines.
+The bad thing is, that this G13 coolant is more prone to “degradation” – mainly in the diesel engines.
 This degraded coolant creates deposits which will clog up the heater core, parts of the coolant system or the water pump closing mechanism in the diesel engines.
 A clogged heater core is gonna cause weak heating and in worst case even not working heating in the interior.
 Because of this it’s very important to check the coolant before buying.

 Silica bag is garbage